Ask a question, request a quote or check recovery status. Call us.

 When you have encountered data or drive loss on your HP server, we can help you in one of two ways: with remote recovery, and with in-lab data recovery.

-Remote recovery of your HP or Compaq server basically consists of our data recovery engineer logging on to your server from our lab.
+Remote recovery of your Hewlett Packard server may consist of our data recovery engineer logging on to your server from our lab.
 This is typically completed on a block level to a web-connected server, and is available in situations where multiple drive loss has not occurred.
 The benefits of this service are numerous: it tends to be very inexpensive, it requires little intervention on your part, and the process is usually carried out very quickly.

 In more advanced situations where remote recovery is possible, we may require you to perform simple on-site tasks, such as copying data from your server to another device, but in general our engineers perform over 90% of the work.
 By contacting us at the toll free number above, you can discuss your options with a recovery engineer.
 Assessing your case will provide us the ability to explain what will be necessary to retrieve your data and bring your server up to 100% functionality as quickly as possible.